Different Stages of a Civil Suit : An Overview

 Either party to a suit may call upon the other party to admit within 7 days any document.
 The document shall be deemed to be admitted, if it is not denied specifically (Order XII Rule 2 of the CPC).

-When the admission of the fact has been made in the pleading or in any other form – either orally or in writing – the court can make such judgment regarding such admissions.
-The court can then draw up a decree thereon (Order XII Rule 6 of the CPC).
+When the admission of fact has been made in the pleadings or in any other form – either orally or in writing – the court can make a judgment on those admissions.
+The court can then draw up a decree thereon, under Order XII Rule 6 of the CPC.

 Production of documents in the court

 The parties in a case will have to produce all the documentary evidence in original with an accurate list of such documents before settlement of issues.
-But it is possible for any party to bring in documents later for cross examination or refreshing the witnesses’ memory (Order XIII Rule 1 of the CPC).
+But it is possible for any party to bring in documents later for cross examination or refreshing the memory of a witnesse, under Order XIII Rule 1 of the CPC.

-The court may reject any irrelevant document which is inadmissible by recording the grounds of such rejection, with due endorsement and due sign or initial of the judge.
+The court may reject any irrelevant document which is inadmissible by recording the grounds of such rejection, with due endorsement and due signature or initial of the judge.

 Every admitted document / its copy shall form part of the record.
 Documents not admitted in evidence shall not form part of the record.
 The court can direct impounding of any document if it sees sufficient cause.

 The admitted documents will be returned when the case has reached its finality.
-That means when judgment is issued in the appeal of the suit or the time for filing the appeal has elapsed (Order XIII Rule 9 of the CPC). .
+That means when judgment is pronounced in the appeal of the suit or the time for filing the appeal has elapsed, under Order XIII Rule 9 of the CPC.

 The legal provisions relating to documents will apply to the material objects as well.